eecanada/product-page-vue/README.md

 # Description

 - Natalino is a beautiful and responsive product page for trousers.
-A user can product to cart, view page on mobile, and select different product variations.
+A user can products to cart, view page on mobile, and select different product variations.

 # Technologies Used